deLimaNicolas/nodejs-crawler/README.md

 # STATUS : IN PROGRESS

 # nodejs-crawler
-Crawler using terraform and kafka for logs
+Crawler using terraform and Logstash for logs

 # Project
 #####  We are going to write a simple crawler that will retrieve data from Mercado Livre(e-commerce) but of course, we`re going to me things more interesting so this repository can give some real use for the community.
 So check it out some of the features we are going to implement!